 The Importance of Quality Ingredients: I strongly recommend using high-quality, strong bread flour for several reasons, with the most crucial being gluten development in your bread.
 This development ultimately dictates the rise and structure of your final product.
 I prefer to use King Arthur organic bread flour, their all-purpose flour works well too!

-How to make simple sourdough
+How to make simple sourdough: step-by-step

 Baker’s schedule: Feed your starter the night before.
 Mix your dough in the morning to bake for the following day.
 Ensure you are using a starter at its peak meaning it is active and bubbly.